Kotreshi Kanasu

-Kotreshi Kanasu (ಕೊಟ್ರೇಶಿ ಕನಸು, Dream of Kotreshi) is a 1994 Indian Kannada language film directed by Nagathihalli Chandrashekar starring Vijay Raghavendra and Karibasavaiah.
+Kotreshi Kanasu is a 1994 Indian Kannada language film directed by Nagathihalli Chandrashekar starring Vijay Raghavendra and Karibasavaiah.

 The film won two National Film Awards at 42nd National Film Awards; Best Feature Film in Kannada and Best Child Artist (Vijay Raghavendra).

 Plot

 Kotra is a vibrant young boy belonging to the lower caste, loved and admired by the entire village even the upper class for his intelligence.
 Kotra's passing the 7th standard is celebrated with gusto among the lower caste which hurts the pride of the upper caste.
 Kotra and his father lost jobs.
 Even his friends move away making him lonely and desolate.
 Kotra decides not to join High School thinking that normality would be restored, but his parents dreams are shattered.

 Kotra's desire to pursue his studies rekindles.
 Their community greets his decision but the upper caste tries to put obstacles to his admission.
 To fight for justice Kotra's father goes on a fast unto death.
 The local leaders take Kotra to the city to seek justice through the Government officials.

-Kotra attracts the attention of the Minister and gets admission in the High School.
+Kotra attracts the attention of the Minister and gets admission in the high school.